cchaglund/visreg-test/README.md

 suite:endpoint-title@viewport
 ```

 If you only have one suite, you can omit the suite name.
 Endpoint is prefaced with `:`, viewport is prefaced with  `@`.
 All are optional.
+Non-string viewport values should be separated by a comma, e.g. `360,1400`.

 **Examples:**